Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 4. `pnpm note-mkanki` to generate `apkg` file from HTML files
 5. import output `apkg` file to ur Anki program manually.

+Note: If you encounter `node-gyp` relevant errors during the installation of `mkanki`, you could set up your environment according to this [doc](https://github.com/nodejs/node-gyp#installation), then try to install again.

 ## Template

 Check the `HTML` files under `output` directory once generation process completed.